-The Barcelona Festival of Song every year commissions composers and poets to create new song cycles that are debuted during the opening concert of the festival.
+The Barcelona Festival of Song every year commissions composers, poets and visual artists to create new song cycles and works that are debuted at the festival.

 Edmundo Villani-Côrtes, Brasil, 1930